Knaledge/openstarbound-server/README.md

 - Headless runner of game server (i.e. no unnecessary use of xvfb, xterm, etc.)

 #### Coming Soon
-- Mod support via Steam workshop API/CDN (i.e. no need to subscribe to mods via Steam client)
+- Mod support via Steam Workshop API/CDN (i.e. no need to subscribe to mods via Steam client)

 ### Thanks & Credits
 The code and scripts featured in this repo are iterations of original content from [enshrouded-server](https://github.com/mornedhels/enshrouded-server) (by [@mornedhels](https://github.com/mornedhels)) and inspired by its fork [plainsofpain-server](https://github.com/traxo-xx/plainsofpain-server) (by [@traxo-xx](https://github.com/traxo-xx))